Fauzil14/PHP/README.md

 # PHP
-This repo consist of my code with PHP native
+This repo consist of my code in PHP